 Jose "Joe" Torres and Kayla Norton were sentenced for making terrorist threats, aggravated assault, and breaking Georgia's Street Gang Terrorism and Prevention Act.

-A judge has sentenced a Georgia couple to a combined 19 years in prison after they rode around in pickup trucks and made terroristic threats against African-Americans, including at a child’s birthday party, shortly after Dylann Roof killed nine black churchgoers in South Carolina.
+A judge has sentenced a Georgia couple to a combined 19 years in prison after they rode around in pickup trucks and made terroristic threats against African-Americans, including at a child’s birthday party.
+The incident came in July 2015, less than one month after white supremacist Dylann Roof killed nine Black churchgoers in South Carolina.

-Eventually, “the convoy of trucks passed by the victim’s residence where the victims were grilling hot dogs and hamburgers while hosting a child’s birthday party featuring a bouncy castle, snow-cone machines, and a DJ,” the Douglas County District Attorney’s office posted on Facebook.
+Eventually, “the convoy of trucks passed by the victim’s residence where the victims were grilling hot dogs and hamburgers while hosting a child’s birthday party featuring a bouncy castle, snow-cone machines, and a DJ,” the Douglas County District Attorney’s said.

-Convoy participants got out of their trucks and confronted the victims on foot with weapons including knives, heavy metal objects, and shotguns.
+Convoy participants got out of their trucks and confronted the victims on foot with weapons including a knife, a tire iron, and shotguns.
 According to the statement, this is when Torres “threatened to kill the party goers while repeatedly using derogatory racial slurs against them.”

 “Torres, who had retrieved a shotgun from his vehicle, pointed his shotgun at the group of African-American party-goers and stated he was going to kill them while his co-defendants stated that ‘the little ones can get one too,’ referring to the young children at the party,” said the statement.

 Norton yelled similar threats at the victims as well.

 At this point, party guests began to flee the scene and call 911.
 When police arrived, they found a shotgun in Torres’ vehicle matching the description given in the 911 call.
 Later, police investigated Norton and Torres’ online activities as well.